quarup/augmented-reality-rugs/README.md

 >   The `.usdz` model is a binary file containing a copy of the `png` image.
 This unfortunately means that iOS users need to download the image twice: once when they first view the 3D (GLTF) model and then again when they download the USDZ file for agumented reality.
 >
->   Theoretically, we should be able to overcome this by using a `.usda` representation (which allows to reference the `.png` file instead of copying it) instead of `.usdz`.
-Unfortunately I wasn't able to get it to work, even after running `usdzconverter model.gltf model.usda`.
+>   Theoretically, we should be able to overcome this by using a `.usda` text representation (which allows us to reference the `.png` file instead of copying it) instead of the binary `.usdz`.
+Unfortunately I wasn't able to get it to work, even after running `usdzconverter model.gltf model.usda` and tweaking the output.
 Please update the code or contact me if you figure this out.

 ## Generate HTML